PapaJacque16/CS-450-Capstone/README.md

 6. Train the model on the training data
 7. Evaluate the model's performance on the testing data
 8. Fine-tune the model by adjusting parameters and retraining on the training data
-9. Integrate the model into the HTML/CSS page
+9. Integrate the model into a HTML/CSS/JS page
 10. Test the entire model for functionality and accuracy, and make any necessary adjustments, before commiting final publishment of findings on HTML page.